lopezdsr/sql-query/index_management.md

 ```

+Note that dropping a table, does not also drop the table indexes.

 ## Data skipping on catalog tables
 {: #ds_catalog}

-Data skipping also supports indexing and skipping on [partitioned tables](/docs/services/sql-query?topic=sql-query-hivemetastore#partitioned).
+Data skipping also supports indexing and skipping on [catalog tables](/docs/services/sql-query?topic=sql-query-hivemetastore#partitioned).
-All of the query examples above are also supported for partitioned tables, you only need to replace the [COS URI](/docs/services/sql-query?topic=sql-query-sql-reference#COSURI) with `ON TABLE <table>`, as in the following example (where metergen is the table name):
+All command and query examples above are also supported for partitioned tables, by replacing the [COS URI](/docs/services/sql-query?topic=sql-query-sql-reference#COSURI)
+referring to a data set location, with the table name using the `ON TABLE <table>` clause, as in the following example (where *metergen* is the table name):

 ```
 CREATE METAINDEX